jarokaz/tpu-gke-sandbox/examples/jobset/README.md

   - REPLICAS - The number of TPU slices to use for the job.
 If set to a number higher than 1 a multi-slice job will be started
   - RUN_NAME - The MaxText run name.
 MaxText will use this value to name the folders for checkpoints and TensorBoard logs - see BASE_OUTPUT_DIRECTORY.
 If you want to restart from a previously set checkpoint set this to the run name used for the previous run.
 Although not required it may be convenient to use the same name as the `nameSuffix`
   - BASE_OUTPUT_DIRECTORY - The base Cloud Storage location for checkpoints and logs.
   - DATASET_PATH - The base Cloud Storage location for the C4 dataset.
 Do not include the `c4` folder name.
-E.g. if the `c4` datasaet was copied to `gs:\\bucket_name\datasets` set the DATASET_PATH to this URI.
+E.g. if the `c4` dataset was copied to `gs:\\bucket_name\datasets` set the DATASET_PATH to this URI.
   - TENSORBOARD_NAME - The full name of the TensorBoard instance you want to use for tracking.
 In the format `projects\YOUR_PROJECT_NUMBER\locations\YOUR_LOCATON\tensorboard\YOUR_TENSORBOARD_ID`
   - ARGS - Any additional parameters you want to pass to the MaxText trainer.
 Refer to the below notes and the MaxText documentation for more info
   - LIBTPU_INIT_ARGS - LIBTPU_INIT_ARGS is an environmental variable that controls `libtpu` including XLA compiler.
 Refer to MaxText documentation for more info.